FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/02FieldEncoding.md

 Encoding tells how a data element is encoded on the wire.
 Encoding belongs strictly to the presentation layer.
 It is context-free and carries no business semantics.

-An encoding maps a FIX data type to either a simple, primitive data type, such as a 32 bit signed integer, or to a composite type.
+An encoding maps a FIX datatype to either a simple, primitive data type, such as a 32 bit signed integer, or to a composite type.
 A composite type is composed of two or more simple primitive types.
-For example, the FIX data type Price is encoded as a decimal, a composite type containing a mantissa and an exponent.
-Note that many fields may share a data type and an encoding.
-The sections that follow explain the valid encodings for each data type.
+For example, the FIX datatype Price is encoded as a decimal, a composite type containing a mantissa and an exponent.
+Note that many fields may share a datatype and an encoding.
+The sections that follow explain the valid encodings for each datatype.

 ### Metadata